Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 ### HomePage
 - Displays Club Logo.
 - Login Button (prototype: up to 20 users).
+- Diaplays Welcome text, from Azure so that it can be easily changed

 ### SkillSelectPage
 - Team picker at top (pre-populated to coach's team, changeable).